-The country of South Africa is ranked sixth out of the world’s seventeen mega-diverse nations.
-This incredible country supports more than 13,000 endemic plants, 69 endemic birds, and 300 species of mammals … and is a destination we think should be on every nature enthusiast’s bucket list!
-We invite you to join Naturalist Journeys on this exciting South African wildlife tour.
+South Africa: Ranked sixth out of the world’s seventeen mega-diverse nations.
+An incredible country that supports over 13,000 endemic plants, 69 endemic birds, and 300 species of mammals … and is a country we think should definitely be on every nature enthusiast’s bucket list!

-This South Africa wildlife safari is set up as a “sampler” tour.
-We fly and drive over a large cross-section of the country to explore its biodiversity highlights: From the Western Cape’s amazing endemism, which holds the famous flower-rich fynbos biome, seabird-filled oceans, to Kruger National Park and its species-rich grasslands and mammal-rich savannas.
-We also enjoy time at the northern Drakensberg escarpment, with its higher rainfall Afromontane forests, tropical climate, and tall mountains.
+This South African wildlife safari is set up as a “sampler” trip.
+We fly and drive over a great cross-section of the country to witness its biodiversity highlights: From the Western Cape’s amazing endemism, which holds the world-famous and flower-rich fynbos biome, seabird-filled oceans, to Kruger National Park and its species-rich grasslands and mammal-rich savannas.
+In between, we visit the northern Drakensberg escarpment, with its higher rainfall Afromontane forests, tropical climate, and tall mountains.

-This South Africa tour also offers some of the most comfortable and productive African birding in breathtaking natural surroundings.
-With its high endemic count and good infrastructure, South Africa gives you an easy introduction to Africa’s birds and iconic big mammals, adding in just a few tricky specialties and localized endemics.
-Add in fantastic weather, great food, delicious local wines, and impressive African mammals, and you’re in for a real treat.
+This tour also offers some of Africa’s most comfortable and productive birding in beautiful natural surroundings.
+With its famously high endemic count and good infrastructure, South Africa allows for an easy introduction to Africa’s birds and iconic big mammals, adding in just a few of the tricky specialties and localized endemics.
+Add a dash of fine weather, good food, great local wines, and impressive African mammals, and you’re in for a real treat.

-- See unique species with expert guides in some of Africa’s incredible parks and habitats
+- Enjoy unique species with expert guides in some of Africa’s finest parks and habitats

-- Relax on a day-long boat trip out into the seabird-rich waters off of the coast of Cape Town (weather-permitting)
+- Embark on a day-long boat trip out into the seabird-rich waters off the coast of Cape Town (weather-permitting)

-- Discover the famed Kruger National Park, Africa’s most wildlife diverse preserve, for super examples of mega-fauna including big cats, elephants, and more
+- Visit Kruger National Park, Africa’s most wildlife diverse preserve, for fine examples of mega-fauna including big cats, elephants, and more

-- Watch for signature birds like Cape Rockjumper, Cape Sugarbird, Blue Crane, African Penguin, Saddle-billed Stork, Malachite Sunbird, Bateleur, Kori Bustard, Lappet-faced Vulture, and Southern Ground Hornbill
+- Discover signature birds like Cape Rockjumper, Cape Sugarbird, African Penguin, Blue Crane, Saddle-billed Stork, Malachite Sunbird, Lappet-faced Vulture, Bateleur, Kori Bustard, and Southern Ground Hornbill

 - Experience the peak wildflower bloom at one of the world’s most diverse biomes in the Cape region